Image Slider

 How long do I need to explore Mt.
 Fuji?

-What to do in Mt.
+What to do around Mt.
 Fuji if I'm not climbing the mountain?

 What month is best to see Mount Fuji?

 Although you may be able to spot Mt.
-Fuji on a clear day at any time in the year, it's said that winter months are best to see Mt.
-Fuji.
-From November to February, the winter air is clearer, with fewer clouds to obscure the gorgeous snow-topped peak of Fuji..
+Fuji on a clear day at any time of the year, winter (November to February) offers the clearest skies and most consistent mountain views.

 What is the best time of day to see Mount Fuji?